 - e.g. "Treacher Collins syndrome, also known as mandibulofacial dysostosis, is a..."

 The second term should also be in bold.
 Often conditions have many alternative names.
-Unless there are three well known terms, which is uncommon, then only a maximum of two should be included in the introduction.
-The rest should be relegated to the 'synonyms or alternative spelling' section at the bottom of the page.
+Unless there are three well-known terms, which is uncommon, then only a maximum of two should be included in the introduction.
+Occasionally when there are several names or ambiguity about the name(s), it makes sense to create a separate "Terminology" section, which is placed after the introduction.
+The rest of the names should be relegated to the 'synonyms or alternative spelling' section at the bottom of the page.

 If the term is similar to another entity it is helpful to include a sentence with the following structure:

 This condition should not be confused with [name of other similar condition].